thejud/text-processing-cookbook/README.md

 Many of my data processing tasks follow this pattern:

 * FILTER the input, selecting a set of lines that I want
-* TRANFORM the selected lines into a more useful format
+* TRANSFORM the selected lines into a more useful format
 * REFILTER or JOIN the transformed data to cleanup
 * AGGREGATE the data
 * DISPLAY the aggregate data in an informative way